rmetzler/bliki/wiki/gpg/terrible.md

 S/MIME in the wild is a total non-starter.
 GPG, on the other hand, is merely really, _really_ bad.

+(You may want to take this with a side of [the other perspective](cool).)

 ## Body Security And Nothing Else

 GPG encrypts and signs email message bodies.
-That's it, that's all it does.
-Email contains lots of other useful, potentially sensitive data: the subject line, for example.
+That's it, that's all it does when integrated with email.
+Email messages contain lots of other useful, potentially sensitive data: the subject line, for example.
 GPG still exposes all of the headers for the world to see, and conversely does nothing to detect or prevent header tampering by idiot mailers.

 (Yes.
 Signed headers _would_ mean that mailing lists can no longer inject `[listname]` crud into your messages.
 Feature, not bug; we should be, and in